Disclaimer: This post may contain affiliate links. Please read my disclosure for more info.

 One more thing: All these companies let you work from home because, well, that’s what we’re about.

 So, if you’re wondering if teaching English online is worth it, read on.

-Because there are practically thousands of companies that hire people to teach English online to foreigners, I set some important criteria to scale down the options to my top picks.
+Because there are practically thousands of companies that hire people to teach English online to foreigners, here are the criteria I looked at:

 - Class / Students: The age of students, the teacher to student ratio and the length of class.